w3c/csvw/csv-ld/CSV-LD.md

 A _field reference_ may be used singly, or in combination with other field references within a pattern.
 A _field reference_ may be used in some structure such as an expanded value definition (although this may be redundant, if the term definition defines `@type`).
 The `@` form within a reference is used to extract metadata about the record or field: `@rowno` expands to the current row number from the table, `@colno=1` expands to the value of the field in the current record in the first column. `@term@colno` expands to the column number of the field referenced by `term`.

+If a pattern resolves to a string in the form of an Boolean, Integer, Decimal, or Floating Point value (as defined by their XSD datatype definitions), the pattern is replaced with that value.
+However, if the term referencing defines a @type, or the pattern is contained within an expanded value form having an @type, that type is used to coerce the pattern.

 If a pattern references an undefined field, the entire pattern evaluates to `null`, which when expanded in JSON-LD, causes the associated key/value to be removed.
 This can be useful when a single _mapping frame_ is used for multiple tables, where some tables may include different data than others.

 If a pattern is used as the value of `@id`, and that pattern resolves to `null`, the entire node definition is replaced with `null`.